Danmamaz/Longinus-The-Weight-of-Forgiveness/README.md

 ## About the Project

-**Longinus: The Weight of Forgiveness** is a technical vertical slice of a hardcore Souls-like Action-RPG, built as a diploma project.
-The game is set in a dark medieval world where the player embodies Longinus — a fallen knight seeking redemption.
-Every decision carries moral weight and permanently shapes the world and its ending.
+**Longinus: The Weight of Forgiveness** is a Souls-like Action-RPG, built as a diploma project.
+Every decision carries weight and permanently shapes the world and its ending.

 The primary focus of this project is **not** art or content volume, but the **technical depth** of its systems: